 EASI implemented a comprehensive preventative maintenance program across Anne Arundel County Public Schools' 134 buildings, significantly reducing emergency repairs and extending equipment life.

-Howard University called on ACI’s ASME-certified team to get their hospital centers back online with a chiller plant optimization plan after a damaging cold snap.
+Howard University called on ACI’s ASME-certified team to get their hospital centers back online with a boiler replacement plan after a damaging cold snap.

 Howard University’s students and patients rely on their complex HVAC system to remain operational.
 The university needed a partner to provide rapid-response emergency service during abnormally cold conditions in the winter of 2017.
 The cold snap caused numerous issues throughout their facilities, including failing boilers, gas valves that needed replacement, and pipes that were too damaged by the cold to distribute steam.
 Getting the hospitals back online was an urgent priority.
 Howard engaged ACI, and we quickly responded with top technicians and leading HVAC solutions to support the university’s critical systems.